 Measure Details How did you spend your service pupil premium allocation last academic year?
-Contributed to support staff salary within particular year group.
+Contributed to support staff salary within particular year group and the appointment of a school based tutor.
 What was the impact of that spending on service pupil premium eligible pupils?
 Pupil finished the years as exceeding learner across the board.
 Pupil received quality first teaching and also received group interventions to target specific needs.